d2l-ai/d2l-en/chapter_appendix_math/naive-bayes-to-mv-to-appendix.md

 'Validation accuracy', float((preds == y).sum()) / len(y)
 ```

 Modern deep networks achieve error rates of less than 0.01.
-While Naive Bayes classifiers used to be popular in the 80s and 90s, e.g. for spam filtering, their heydays are over.
+While Naive Bayes classifiers used to be popular in the 80s and 90s, e.g., for spam filtering, their heydays are over.
 The poor performance is due to the incorrect statistical assumptions that we made in our model: we assumed that each and every pixel are *independently* generated, depending only on the label.
 This is clearly not how humans write digits, and this wrong assumption led to the downfall of our overly naive (Bayes) classifier.
 Time to start building Deep Networks.

 ## Summary